Church of Our Lady of Rosary, Kallianpur: Present structure

+The construction work of the church went on for two years and nine months.

-The new building of the 178-year-old Mount Rosary Church was inaugurated on Tuesday, January 6, 2015.
-The church was inaugurated by Jerry Vincent Dais and Molly Dias, vice president of parish pastoral council.
+The new building of the 178-year-old Mount Rosary Church was inaugurated on Tuesday, 6 January 2015 by Jerry Vincent Dais and Molly Dias, vice president of parish pastoral council.
 The inauguration Mass was celebrated by Rt.
 Rev. Dr. Aloysius Paul D'souza (Bishop of the Mangalore Diocese).
-Thousands of devotees witnessed the grand inauguration and blessing of the newly built church.
+Thousands of devotees witnessed the inauguration and blessing of the newly built church.

-With an imposing structure and elegant exterior, the church is spacious enough to comfortably accommodate 1200 faithful.
+The church is spacious enough to comfortably accommodate 1200 people.
 The church is 115 feet long, 76 feet wide and 60 feet high.
-The chief attraction of the church is the high altar, which has been superbly executed by renowned artists and architects from Korathi, Kerala.
-They have carved a beautiful altar with great care and dedication.
+The high altar has been executed by renowned artists and architects from Korathi, Kerala.
 The church has an adoration chapel which is fully air-conditioned.
 The wooden cross on the high altar, the tinted glass windows depicting different episodes from the Bible, the mosaic style Way of the Cross, the beautiful statues of saints and above all, the statue of Our Lady of Mount Rosary are the chief attractions of the church.

-Architecture

-The altar of the church was designed by the Artistes and architects from Korathi in Kerala.
-The wooden cross on the high altar, the tinted glass windows which depict vivid incidents from the Bible, the Way of the Cross in Mosaic style, the statues of saints, the statue of Our Lady of Mount Rosary are the primary attraction of the church.
-The church has an adoration chapel which is air-conditioned.